jpeccia/jpeccia/README.md

 ## About

 I am a Software Engineer.
-My first contact with Tech World was in 2013, when i started modifying codes for fun in Java(Minecraft Server Files) and Lua(MTA scripts)
+My first contact with Tech World was in 2013, when i started modifying codes for fun in Java and Lua.

 In 2021, During my technical electronics course, leveraging my experience as a programming tutor, I initiated an interactive Chess project using Arduino as a final project.
 From early on, I’ve applied a methodology of understanding problems and creating solutions for them.